We may earn revenue from the products available on this page and participate in affiliate programs. Learn more ›

 Whether you’re rocking a classic brewer, pour-over, or French press, you need to grind those beans, baby!
 And believe it or not, the quality of your grinder will affect the quality of your coffee.
 The oft-overlooked grinder is actually a crucial piece of equipment when it comes to crafting the perfect cup: You get maximum flavor from uniformly cut beans, and not every grinder can deliver those.
-Finding the best coffee grinder for you and your needs means looking at the price point, whether you want something manual or electric, and whether you prefer burred beans to bladed ones.
+Finding the best coffee grinders for you and your needs means looking at the price point, whether you want something manual or electric, and whether you prefer burred beans to bladed ones.
 (You may not yet know the answer to this question—but you will!)

-- Best coffee grinder overall: Baratza Encore Conical Burr Coffee Grinder
+- Best overall: Baratza Encore Conical Burr Coffee Grinder

 - Throwback design: Smeg 50’s Retro Style Aesthetic Coffee Grinder

-- Best manual coffee grinder: JavaPresse Manual Coffee Grinder with Adjustable Settings
+- Best manual: JavaPresse Manual Coffee Grinder with Adjustable Settings

-- Best commercial coffee grinder: Baratza Forte BG (Brew Grinder)
+- Best for pros: Baratza Forte BG (Brew Grinder)

-- Best budget coffee grinder: OXO Brew Conical Burr Coffee Grinder
+- Best budget: OXO Brew Conical Burr Coffee Grinder

 The best coffee grinders: Reviews & Recommendations